Ludolab/cmuctp.github.io/_posts/2024-7-19-hello-ctp.md

 layout: post
 title: "Hello CMU Center for Transformational Play"
 excerpt_separator: <!--more-->
-side_image: "/assets/posts/ctp_logo.jpg"
+side_image: "/assets/posts/ctp_logo.png"
 side_image_alt: "The Center for Transformational Play logo"
 ---

-The Center for Transformational Play at Carnegie Mellon University says Hello World and thank you to the [Data Interaction Group](https://dig.cmu.edu/) for the use of their website template.
+The Center for Transformational Play at Carnegie Mellon University says hello world!
+We would also like to thank the [Data Interaction Group](https://dig.cmu.edu/) for allowing us to use their website template.

 <!--more-->